rjnole/blog.camunda.org/content/post/2016/10/camunda-bpm-760-alpha5-released.md

 {{< figure class="main teaser" src="cockpit-batch-delete.png">}}

 This feature is part of the bigger "Batch Operations" cluster in the context of which we have already provided the possibility to cancel large numbers of running process instances.
-Currently on it's way but not yet part of this release is the feature to set job the retires as batch.
+Currently on it's way but not yet part of this release is the feature to set job retries as batch.

 # Performance Improvements of DMN Engine